justinnas/StarHue-Color-Picker/README.md

 *The last thing that was copied will also be displayed at the bottom of the application window.*

+*You can also run multiple instances of this program to have more colors picked at the same time.*

 <br>

 ## **Source Code**